jhuapl-boss/boss-manage/docs/InitialAwsSetup.md

 ### Create a new key pair for the first bosslet
 * In the AWS Console under EC2 - Key Pairs: "Create Key Pair" for the <your_bosslet_name>

-Move both key pairs to the ~/.aws directory.
+Move both key pairs to the ~/.ssh directory.
 Change the name to end in .pem instead of .pem.txt if that is what it currently is.
 Change the properties of both pem files to 400
 ```sh
 chmod 400 <name>.pem
 ```

 ### Create new instance for Bastion
-To create a bastion server create a new t3.micro with thest latest release of ubuntu 14.04, set it up in the default VPC or create a new one just for the bastion server.
+To create a bastion server, create a new t2.micro or t3.micro (t3.micro is latest generation, however t2.micro is consider free tier) with the Linux flavor of your choice, set it up in the default VPC or create a new VPC just for the bastion server.
 The server will need a Public IP Address.
 Use the new key pair when prompted.

 ### Give the bastion server an elastic IP
 In the AWS Console under EC2 - Elastic IP: "Allocate new address".
 Assign the new address to your bastion server.
 You